Light-3108/Exploring-Exploration/README.md

 <img width="818" height="605" alt="image" src="https://github.com/user-attachments/assets/40f5b62e-18e4-4b48-a7e9-3fd99fabd7a2" />

-It's able to visit around unique 16 state in the episode.
+It's able to visit around 16 unique states in the episode.
 This is expected because:

 1. Agent don't know what paths it took earlier